-How to mitigate the project transition to one vendor to another?
+How to mitigate the project transition from one vendor to another?

-Change your project to one vendor to another could be difficult, costly, take more time than estimated but is important to know which steps are the safest to take to smooth project transition plan.
+Change your project from one vendor to another could be difficult, costly, take more time than estimated but it is important to know which steps are the safest to take to smooth project transition plan.

 – Make sure to understand the basics of your project

 Because knowing the ins-and-outs of your product/service specifics is a must.
 You need to know what’s your tech stack, which third-party integrations do your project use, and where is it hosted.

 – Develop the knowledge transition plan for software projects that should cover the following sources of information:

 - Project specifications: Initial project documentation would be a great source of background information and will help the new team understand what was going on with the project before.

 - Transfer of assets: The team that you are leaving should hand all of the project-related documents and files over to you.
 To avoid any misunderstanding, consult with the newly hired team about their requirements (like file formats).